 - Dogs are welcome on leash with family and friends at the start/finish area, but we ask that you not run with your dog on trail during the race.

-- Portable toilets will be available at the start and finish area and at the Indian Summer aid station.
+- Portable toilets will be available at the Blue Sky Start/Finish and at the Indian Summer South aid station.
 Please use these facilities rather than nature call areas.

 - Please do not leave any valuables at the start/finish or aid stations.
 Volunteers are not responsible for returning items left behind at aid stations.
 We are not responsible for any lost or stolen items.